stackct/toxic/docs/pickle.md

    }
 }
 ```
+### Positive Filtering

+Tests can be positively filtered for by specifying the tags to include.

-To run all the 'user' tests:
+For example, to run all the 'user' tests:

 ```plain
 toxic -doDir=toxic/tests -tags=user